 In some aquariums the glass actually makes the fishes look smaller than they really are, with that in mind seeing the white sharks makes your legs weaken a bit!

-11 am.
 Idyllic Icons and Quaint Quay

 Many of the boutiques have really restored that old feeling, and entering a “Puppet Boutique” in some sort of back yard it feels like you’ve just stepped back a century in time.

 After a stroll around the area, check out the famous market in The Rocks, where the farmers market and designer market blend in with each other.

-12.00 Tea Time At Tara’s
+Tea Time At Tara’s

 It’s a very charming Irish café with tasty freshly warm scones in all kinds of flavors mixed with fairy/Irish music and pretty knitted tea pot warmers.

 Check out Sydney Opera House up close, and after trying to get a good picture (which is almost impossible – with so many tourist around – the best pictures are taken from a ferry going across the harbor towards Manly Beach), continue to the Royal Botanic Gardens.

 Australia’s wild life and nature is quite special, and you can notice this even in this park in the middle of the city, where the huge trees are crowded with bats and the fish crawls up from the ocean making their way to a pond once every year.

-The chair was once carved out of a rock ledge for Elizabeth Macguires, as she was known to visit the area and sit enjoying the panoramic views of the harbour – something you can understand.
+The chair was once carved out of a rock ledge for Elizabeth Macguires, as she was known to visit the area and sit enjoying the panoramic views of the harbor – something you can understand.

-3. pm.
-Shopping In a 19th Century Building
+Shopping In Sydney Australia 19th Century Building

 The mixture of these new modern shops in an old building blend in well, and the details inside are really one of a kind.

 This is a place to go even for the one who aren’t interested in shopping, you can find many memorials and historic spectacles.

 After this, walk down the street and grab an ice tea drink with jelly pearls from EasyWay, a weird but tasty drink.

-4 pm.
 Bondi, Beer and Fish ‘n Chips

 After a sunny salty hour go and get some typical Aussie food; Fish ‘n chips and beer at a bar/restaurant with a view over the beach.

 There are so many different types of Australian beers, ‘Tooheys New’ is one of the typical NSW beers.

 Get back to the city.
 Go to the IMAX theatre cinema and get blown away by the 3D on this HUGE screen (the largest film format in the world!).
 You really get sucked into the film and it feels as if you can touch it.

-9 pm.
-Party Hard In The Harbor
+Party Hard In The Sydney Harbor

 If you feel for some partying, there are quite a few clubs spread along the Darling Harbour, which must be the most beautiful place to spend the evening.

-Sharks In Australia – Sharks are such eery and mysterious creatures, that is why I love the light which captured this shark and I think added to the drama and beauty while we were in Sydney, Australia.
+Sharks are such eery and mysterious creatures, that is why I love the light which captured this shark and I think added to the drama and beauty while we were in Sydney, Australia.

-IF YOU HAVE A SPARE DAY
+Sydney Australia City Guide IF YOU HAVE A SPARE DAY

 It’s the little brother to Bondi beach, with more of the local feel, more beautiful, less crowded and less touristy.